RotierenderRoland/BundleWrap_demo/README.md

 	Sets connection retries to 3
-	Redispatches connection if a server in the backend gets unhealthy Sets max. connections to 2000 in order to reduce stress on the loadbalancer Sets timelimit for connection time out to 5000ms
-	Sets timelimit of client for connection time out to 5000ms Sets timelimit of server backend for connection time out to 5000ms
+	Redispatches connection if a server in the backend gets unhealthy Sets max. connections to 2000 in order to reduce stress on the loadbalancer Sets time limit for connection time out to 5000ms Sets time limit of client for connection time out to 5000ms Sets time limit of server backend for connection time out to 5000ms

 	frontend:
 	Allows any incomming http connections on port 80
 	Uses http_backend as backend

 	backend:
-	Uses roundrobin for loadbalancing
+	Uses roundrobin for load balancing
 	Uses every web server of the apache-webserver group as backend

 ### Apache Bundle: Returns its own Hostname/IP as index.html.